ashkanjj/website-change-notifier/README.md

   2. Find out how to send an email
   3. How can go be used a cron job? can it be run in the background? how can we terminate it?
   4. How to scale it to millions of registered websites and listeners

+# Run in background

+Different systems have different ways to run processes in the background and the answer is normally a google search away.

+I use Ubuntu on Windows (WSL) and I do the following:

+go build
+nohup ./go-websiteChangeNotifier &
+(copy the process ID that is's outputted) tail -f nohup.out (watch the logs)

+# How to run

+go run main.go snapshot.go fetcher.go email.go config.go -url=http://localhost:8000 -config=./config.json

+// TODO: add steps to install